Arnaiz23/TuManga/Documentation/Documentation.md

 ### Missing views

 * adminPanel -> filter
+* All the alerts
 * Spinner
 * In the detailProduct, stars
 * In account (change the alerts)
+* In login, forgot password

 ### Views for public